MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 -   If you collaborate with external partners (for example, by using trusted user domains or federation), they must also migrate to Azure Information Protection either at the same time as your migration, or as soon as possible afterwards.
 To continue to access content that your organization previously protected by using Azure Information Protection, they must make client configuration changes that are similar to those that you make, and included in this document.

     Because of the possible configuration variations that your partners might have, exact instructions for this reconfiguration are out of scope for this document.
 For help, [contact Microsoft Support](../get-started/information-support.md#support-options-and-community-resources).

+## Migration preparation if you collaborate with external partners

+Include your AD RMS partners in your planning phase for migration because they must also migrate to Azure Information Protection.
+Before you do any of the following migration steps, make sure that the following is in place:

+- They have an Azure Active Directory tenant that supports the Azure Rights Management service.

+    For example, they have an Office 365 E3 or E5 subscription, or an Enterprise Mobility + Security subscription, or a standalone subscription for Azure Information Protection.

+- Their Azure Rights Management service is not yet activated but they know their tenant URL.

+    They can get this information by installing the Azure Rights Management Tool, connecting to the service ([Connect-Aadrmservice](/powershell/aadrm/vlatest/connect-aadrmservice)), and then viewing their tenant information ([Get-AadrmConfiguration](/powershell/aadrm/vlatest/get-aadrmconfiguration)).

+- They provide you with the URLs for their AD RMS cluster and their Azure Rights Management tenant, so that you can add redirections for your clients as part of your migration.

+- They import their AD RMS key into the cloud

 ## Overview of the steps for migrating AD RMS to Azure Information Protection